Hometown: Annapolis, Maryland Member: 2018

 What do you want patrons of the Symphony to know about you?

 I grew up listening to trumpet recordings of Håkan Hardenberger, Wynton Marsalis, Herb Alpert, Al Hirt, Rafael Mendéz, Maurice André, and Miles Davis.
 My dad is a huge fan of the trumpet and would always play these recordings around the house.
-As a child in inner-city Philadelphia, he had wanted to play the trumpet and asked for one for Christmas, but his parents thought it was too expensive and bought him a bugle instead.
+As a child in Philadelphia, he had wanted to play the trumpet and asked for one for Christmas, but his parents thought it was too expensive and bought him a bugle instead.
 His trumpet career never took off, but he served as his Boy Scout troop bugler (as did I, when I was in the Boy Scouts).
 Through hearing all the great trumpet CD’s my dad would play on repeat, I began to love the sound of the trumpet and starting blasting away on the bugle.
 My parents got me my first trumpet when I was 8 years old.
 (I still have my dad’s bugle, but you won’t get to hear me play it in the symphony, unfortunately!)

 Do you have any pre-concert rituals or routines?

 I like to get ready early with lots of time to spare.
 If it’s a big performance, I’ll make time for a short nap beforehand.
 I don’t like being rushed before a concert.
 I get to the hall early, get dressed, warm up, and get on stage early enough to get acclimated.
-I’ll look through the pieces and play a couple passages, but I don’t frantically practice right before a concert.
-I’d rather have a calm head space right before a concert.
+I’ll look through the pieces and play a couple of passages, but I don’t frantically practice right before a concert.
+I’d rather have a calm headspace right before a concert.

 What would you be doing if you weren’t a professional musician?